zaitcev/glie/README.md

 An experiment in ADS-B traffic for the cockpit
 ----------------------------------------------

-Glie is a service that has accepts two inputs: ADS-B Extended Squitter packet stream and GPS position reports, then produces a traffic awareness presentation.
+Glie is a service that accepts two inputs: an ADS-B Extended Squitter packet stream and GPS position reports, then produces a traffic awareness presentation.
 The package stream comes in the familar asterisk-HEXDIGITS- semicolon format.
 The GPS positions come in NMEA format.
 The output is